JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Multiple Regression Model.md

 		4. If the covariance between $x_1$ and $x_2$ is small relative to the variance of $x_1$ $\implies$ inconsistency can be small.

 >[!info] Inconsistency vs bias
 >For practical purposes, we can view the inconsistency as being the same as the bias.
-The difference is that the inconsistency is expressed in terms of the population variance of $x_1$ and the population covariance between $x_1$ and $x_2$, while the bias is based on their sample counterparts (because we condition on the values of $x_1$ and $x_2$ in the sample).
+The difference is that
+>- the inconsistency is expressed in terms of the population variance of $x_1$ and the population covariance between $x_1$ and $x_2$,
+>- while the bias is based on their sample counterparts (because we condition on the values of $x_1$ and $x_2$ in the sample).

 >[!danger] Inconsistency with more data
 >An important point about inconsistency in OLS estimators is that the problem does not go away by adding more observations to the sample.
 If anything, the problem gets worse with more data!

+>[!note]
+>See the notes on the [[Bias-Variance Trade-off]] to get more info on the bias...
+Notice that the procedure for obtaining an estimate of the inconsistency term is practically the same we pursue for obtaining the bias term (with for the latter we are in the "sample setup")

 ## Asymptotic Normality of OLS